 Staff and students eligible for Document Delivery can use the ArticleReach service to obtain journal articles from another University of Sydney campus.
 Simply request the article using the ArticleReach request form.

 Requests for loans can be placed directly through the library catalogue using the "Request" button.
 More information can be found here.

 Information about requesting articles or loans from Storage (Sydney) and Storage (Canberra) can be found here.

 You will receive an email notification when you have an article to collect.
 The email will contain a link and password to access that document.
 Each document supplied to you will have its own unique link and password.
 The Library recommends that you cut and paste the password when accessing to avoid any typographic errors.

-If you are having problems downloading your document, please contact your Faculty Liaison Librarian.
+If you are having problems downloading your document, please contact your Academic Liaison Librarian.